nadhifikbarw/knking-c/README.md

 ## Takeaways

-_Holding myself back to keep doing exercises and projects from this book that might seem rudimentary from problem-solving perspective has given me more opportunity to focus on expriencing C's rough edges.
+_Holding myself back to keep doing exercises and projects from this book that might seem rudimentary from problem-solving perspective has given me more opportunity to focus on experiencing C's rough edges.
 Tasting its edges provide the appropriate context and historical reasoning that inform me when thinking about C code quality._

 _Being small but unrestricted language put the extra emphasis on understanding where and when to push the language strength.
-Having familiarity with rouch edges of C as annoying as it might be (compared to language such as Rust, Zig, Odin) is still good investment for me, as C is still the backbone of a lot of modern software with how much code written in it_
+Having familiarity with rough edges of C as annoying as it might be (compared to language such as Rust, Zig, Odin) is still good investment for me, as C is still the backbone of a lot of modern software with how much code written in it_

 ## Zettels